MidnightDreamerX17/skill20/Skills/SkillDetails/PsyBlade.md

 # Psy Blade (INT)

 Projected Blade: The Projected Blade requires the character to be conscious and not under any mind-altering effects.
 If the character falls unconscious or comes under a mind-altering effect, then the Projected Blade disappears.
 It takes both hands to use.
-It can be used as either a melee weapon, or as a throwing weapon, but not both in the same round.
+It can be used as either a melee weapon, or as a throwing weapon with a range increment of 60 feet, but not both in the same round.
 It deals an amount of damage according to the following table:

 - Psy Blade Level 1: 1 + (2 x INT modifier)
 - Psy Blade Level 2: 1d2 + (2 x INT modifier)